11 dynamic multimedia content examples

 How to make multimedia content

-Immersive content providers like Shorthand are built specifically for writers and editors, not developers or designers.
+Immersive content providers like Shorthand are built specifically for writers, editors, and digital designers, not web developers.
 That means the platform requires no code whatsoever.
 Simply drag-and-drop dynamic, interactive graphics, and other elements into your story and you’re ready to hit “publish.”

 As for actually building out your multimedia content, here’s our advice:

-- Remember to optimise all your media types for viewing on different screen sizes.
-Videos, scrollmation, data visualisations… every element needs to work on desktop computers, tablets, smartphones, and any other screen where your audience may consume digital content.
+• Remember to optimise all your media types for viewing on different screen sizes.
+Videos, scroll effects, data visualisations… every element needs to work on desktop computers, tablets, smartphones, and any other screen where your audience may consume digital content.